moneyprotocol/engineering/README.md

 ## Expected User Behaviors

-Generally, borrowers call functions that trigger Vault operations on their own Vault.
-Stability Pool users (who may or may not also be borrowers) call functions that trigger Stability Pool operations, such as depositing or withdrawing tokens to/from the Stability Pool.
+In general, borrowers utilize functions to initiate Vault operations on their own Vaults.
+Stability Pool users, who may or may not be borrowers as well, employ functions to trigger Stability Pool operations, such as depositing or withdrawing tokens from the Stability Pool.

-Anyone may call the public liquidation functions, and attempt to liquidate one or several Vaults.
+The public liquidation functions are open to anyone, enabling them to attempt liquidation of one or multiple Vaults.

-BPD token holders may also redeem their tokens, and swap an amount of tokens 1-for-1 in value (minus fees) with Bitcoin.
+BPD token holders also have the option to redeem their tokens, exchanging them at a 1-for-1 value (minus fees) with Bitcoin.

-MP token holders may stake their MP, to earn a share of the system fee revenue, in RBTC and BPD.
+MP token holders can stake their MP to earn a portion of the system fee revenue, distributed in RBTC and BPD.

 ## Contract Ownership and Function Permissions

-All the core smart contracts inherit from the OpenZeppelin `Ownable.sol` contract template.
-As such all contracts have a single owning address, which is the deploying address.
-The contract's ownership is renounced either upon deployment, or immediately after its address setter has been called, connecting it to the rest of the core Money Protocol system.
+Each of the core smart contracts derives from the OpenZeppelin `Ownable.sol` contract template.
+Consequently, all contracts have a sole owning address, which corresponds to the deploying address.
+The ownership of the contract is renounced either upon deployment or right after its address setter has been invoked to connect it with the rest of the core Money Protocol system.

-Several public and external functions have modifiers such as `requireCallerIsVaultManager`, `requireCallerIsActivePool`, etc - ensuring they can only be called by the respective permitted contract.
+Several public and external functions include modifiers like `requireCallerIsVaultManager`, `requireCallerIsActivePool`, etc., ensuring that they can solely be accessed by the permitted contract with the appropriate authorization.

 ## Deployment to a Development Blockchain

-The Hardhat migrations script and deployment helpers in `utils/deploymentHelpers.js` deploy all contracts, and connect all contracts to their dependency contracts, by setting the necessary deployed addresses.
+The Hardhat migrations script and the deployment helpers in `utils/deploymentHelpers.js` handle the deployment of all contracts and establish connections between them by setting the required deployed addresses.

-The project is deployed on the Ropsten testnet.
+The project is deployed on the RSK testnet.

 ## Running Tests